quicwg/base-drafts/draft-ietf-quic-transport.md

 uses for 0-RTT packets.
 This enables consistent routing for all 0-RTT packets.

-Packets protected with 1-RTT keys that use long headers use a type value of 0x07 for key phase 0 and 0x08 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
+Packets protected with 1-RTT keys that use long headers use a type value of 0x07 for key phase 0 and 0x08 for key phase 1; see {{!I-D.ietf-quic-tls}} for more details on the use of key phases.
 The connection ID field for these packet types MUST contain the value selected by the server, see {{connection-id}}.

 The version field for protected packets is the current QUIC version.

 The packet number field contains a packet number, which increases with each packet sent, see {{packet-numbers}} for details.

-The payload is protected using authenticated encryption.  {{QUIC-TLS}} describes packet protection in detail.
+The payload is protected using authenticated encryption.  {{!I-D.ietf-quic-tls}}
+describes packet protection in detail.
 After decryption, the plaintext consists of a sequence of frames, as described in {{frames}}.

 ## Connection ID {#connection-id}